A Schr\"odinger Equation for Evolutionary Dynamics: Applying Rayleigh-Schr o dinger Perturbation Theory to Stress-Induced Mutagenesis

+While the calculations in the previous section are done with perturbation theory, which corresponds to weak stress-induced mutagenesis effects, our findings go beyond that, as shown with simulations in Fig. \ref{fig3} for large values of $\epsilon$.
+We describe our simulation in Appendix \ref{simulation_explain}.
+Gradual stress-induced mutagenesis, which can be beneficial on low-dimensional landscapes (see Fig. \ref{fig3}A1 and Fig. \ref{fig3}A2), becomes quite lethal at high-dimensional landscapes (see Fig. \ref{fig3}B1 and Fig. \ref{fig3}B2).
+Sharp stress-induced mutagenesis, on the other hand, always up the stationary population success.

+To get some intuitive understanding of how these two regimes can be so different, consider the followings.
 The expression for the total diffusive flux of population on the landscape is given by $J = \nabla(Db)$, which can be further broken down into two contributions: the diffusion-gradient contribution $J_\text{diff} = (\nabla D) b$ which is driven by the local slope of the diffusivity, and the density-gradient contribution $J_\text{dens} = D(\nabla b)$ which is generated by the heterogeneity of population distribution.
-In the case of a gradually changing $D_\text{gradual}[G]$, the contribution $J_\text{diff}$ exists generally everywhere, pointing towards the optimal combination of genetic traits.
+In the case of a gradually changing $D_\text{gradual}[R]$, the contribution $J_\text{diff}$ exists generally everywhere, pointing towards the optimal combination of genetic traits.
 This means there is a clear guidance toward peak fitness on the $\mathscrsfs{D}$-dimensional space of genetic variations, focusing the population into a specific hypervolume.
-In contrast, for a sharp transition $D_\text{sharp}[G]$, this flux vanishes everywhere except at the $(\mathscrsfs{D}-1)$-dimensional boundary hypersurface between fit and unfit regions.
+In contrast, for a sharp transition $D_\text{sharp}[R]$, this flux vanishes everywhere except at the $(\mathscrsfs{D}-1)$-dimensional boundary hypersurface between fit and unfit regions.
 Thus, intuitively, we expect that abruptly increasing mutation rates via stress-induced mutagenesis may be less effective in maintaining large stationary population size.

 Our application of Rayleigh-Schr\"{o}dinger perturbation theory has quickly revealed a paradoxical outcome that influence evolutionary dynamics in the presence of multiple relevant evolving genetic traits.
 We interpret this mathematical finding as follows: in the case of gradual stress-induced mutagenesis, the diffusive-gradient flux becomes less effective at population concentration towards the fit region, as it spreads out excessively as the number of landscape dimensions increases.
 Conversely, sharp stress-induced mutagenesis enables the diffusive-gradient flux to remain spatially focused, even singular, and thus boosts the population success consistently, regardless of the number of genetic traits involved.
 It has been obsered that natural selection favors species that can optimize multiple biological capabilities simultaneously \cite{endler1986natural,arnold1983morphology}.
 As a result, the sharp regime of stress-induced mutagenesis may be preferred.
 Empirical evidence supports this notion \cite{cirz2005inhibition, bos2015emergence}.
 Here we have shown a quantitative argument for why this might be the case.